Disentangling taxonomic knots in the realm of Asgard

 Our proposed solution

 In a nutshell, here is what we found.

-Our results support the rank of class for four of the recently proposed lineages, the “Hermodarchaeota” [7, 8], “Sifarchaeota” , “Baldarchaeota” and “Wukongarchaeota” , from now on referred to as Hermodarchaeia, Sifarchaeia, Baldarchaeia, and Wukongarchaeia (Fig. 1).
+Our results support the rank of class for four of the recently proposed lineages, the “Hermodarchaeota” [7, 8], “Sifarchaeota” , “Baldrarchaeota” and “Wukongarchaeota” , from now on referred to as Hermodarchaeia, Sifarchaeia, Baldrarchaeia, and Wukongarchaeia (Fig. 1).

 The remaining novel lineages “Kariarchaeota”, “Hodarchaeota”, and “Borrarchaeota” , were placed within these classes and represent the orders Kariarchaeales (LC-2) and Hodarchaeales (LC-3) in Heimdallarchaeia, and the family Borrarchaeaceae within Sifarchaeia, respectively.